-As used in this Quarterly Report on Form 10-Q ("Quarterly Report"), unless the context otherwise requires, references to the following terms have the respective meaning as defined below.
+As used in this Annual Report on Form 10-K ("Annual Report"), unless the context otherwise requires, references to the following terms have the respective meaning as defined below.

-Ad-supported Video on Demand (AVOD): Streaming content supported by advertising that does not charge a fee to the viewer.
+Ad-supported Video on Demand (AVOD): Streaming on-demand content supported by advertising that does not charge a fee to the viewer.

 Apps: Primarily refers to the direct-to-consumer streaming applications on the Roku platform (e.g., The Roku Channel or Netflix).
-We also use "apps" to refer to mobile applications (such as our Roku Smart Home app).
+We also use "apps" to refer to mobile applications (such as our Roku mobile app).